sustrik/libdill/man/http_attach_mem.md

 **WARNING: This is experimental functionality and the API may change in the future.**

 HTTP is an application-level protocol described in RFC 7230.
-This implementation handles only the request/response exchange.
-Whatever comes after that must be handled by a different protocol.
+Thisimplementation handles only the request/response exchange.
+Whatevercomes after that must be handled by a different protocol.

-This function instantiates HTTP protocol on top of the underlying protocol.
+This function instantiates HTTP protocol on top of the underlyingprotocol.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **http_attach** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **http_attach** instead.

 **s**: Handle of the underlying socket.
 It must be a bytestream protocol.